 Why Choose A Tandem Kayak?

-There are many pros, and a few cons to tandem kayaks.
+Tandem kayaks have many pros, and a few cons.
 Deciding on whether or not a tandem is for you is going to depend on many factors.
-There is no hard fast answer here.
-It’s all going to come down to the preference of the kayaker!
+It’s down to the preference of the kayaker!

 However, what we can do is give you as much information as we possibly can to help you get closer to making that final choice!

-How about we start off with highlighting the advantages and disadvantages of owning a tandem kayak.
+How about we start off with highlighting the advantages and disadvantages (and the main difference) of owning a tandem kayak.

 You Have A Family

 This is one of the more obvious pros to owning a tandem.
-If you have a family, particularly with younger kids, then having a tandem is a must.
+If you have kids, then having a tandem is a must.

 Depending on the age & size of your kids (make sure you are confident they can be trusted in the cockpit), you can paddle as an adult and child together.
-It’s best to have the child sitting in the bow cockpit (front seat) and the adult at the stern end (back seat).
+One child had best sit in the bow (front seat) and the adult or heavier person sit at the stern (back seat).

-With this set up, your kids can sit at the front and gasp in amazement as the views unfold.
-While all the time, you can paddle at the back, still see everything, and look out for any obstacles that may crop up.
+With this set up, your kids can sit at the front and enjoy the views.
+While you can paddle at the back, still see everything, and look out for any obstacles that may crop up.

-If you have one child and a couple of adults, you could consider purchasing a separate solo ‘yak.
+If you have one child and two adults, you could consider purchasing a separate solo ‘yak.
 Best to have an adult in that solo kayak, especially if you have younger kids.
 Always make sure you all wear a life vest and have your little ones within arms reach.
 Set some good, common sense ground rules before you set off (no standing or leaning etc).
 It goes without saying that safety should always come first!

-A lot of tandems have a third space for someone smaller.
+Most tandem kayaks have enough room for a third person.
 Some can have a seat fitted in this third space, some not.
 It’s possible for a child to squeeze in here, or perhaps a dog.
-Just be really careful.
-This position may mean the person is more exposed to the elements.
-Something you want to avoid if the person is not 100% competent….like smaller kids for example.
+Just be careful.
+This position may mean the person's lower body is more exposed to the elements.
+Something you want to avoid if the person is not 100% competent….like smaller kids.

 With tandems on the other hand, it’s possible to take short breaks while the other person paddles on.
 Shhh!
-The person sitting in the stern position may be able to rest a little more as they are out of sight, hehe.
+The person sitting in the stern position may be able to rest a little more as they are out of sight, like a tandem bicycle.

-Tandems also get the big ‘thumbs up’ for those who are multitasking.
+Tandem kayaks also get the big ‘thumbs up’ for those who are multitasking.
 For example, if you’re paddling along a picturesque river and have a camera, you’re probably going to want to take some snaps.
-Having 2 people on board means that one can steer, while the other sets themselves up for the perfect shot.
+Having two people on board means that one can steer, while the other sets themselves up for the perfect shot while continuing hands free.

 Fishing would be another example.
-If you’re trying to reel in a big fish, you’ll want someone else on board to keep things steady on your tandem fishing kayak.
+If you’re trying to reel in a whopper, you’ll want someone else on board to keep things steady on your tandem fishing kayak.

 If you want to pick up the pace, then a tandem is the way to go.
-Of course, there are two of you on board, so with teamwork you can really power ahead.
+With two people and teamwork you can really power ahead.

-2 persons, along with the fact you’re paddling a longer boat, means you can tour along faster.
-Even taking into consideration that the stern is wider on a tandem, theoretically, you should travel faster through the water.
+Longer kayaks plus two paddlers mean you can tour along faster.
+Even taking into consideration that the stern is wider on a tandem, theoretically, you should travel faster through the water than your average kayaker.

 Stability can be key, particularly for less experienced kayakers.
 Think beginners, and of course, children.
 If you lack experience, you may be looking for stability over speed – something we would recommend.